WoofThatByte/proxmox-setup/OpenMediaVault-setup/README.md

 # OpenMediaVault setup
 <p align="left">
   How to create a SMB service to pass it to VM/LXC.
 First of all the <code>HDDs must be passed</code> to OpenMediaVault.
+I added my HDD hub as a PCI Device into Hardware of OMV VM.
 </p>
 <p align="left">
    Install additional plugins: </br>